Special Programs Washington County School District

 3.5.
 MODIFYING THE INSTRUCTIONAL PROGRAM on the basis of documented student learning results and available data on instructional effectiveness.

-3.5.2.
+3.5.1.
+The term Outcome Driven Developmental Model, (ODDM) is often used when discussing OBE.
+ODDM encompasses the process by which many districts have implemented OBE into their system.
+It is a holistic and comprehensive approach to school improvement.
+The Utah State Office of Education staff is organizing inservice training for school personnel in this approach.3.5.2.
 During the past four years, the District has allocated State OBE funds, approximately $22,000 per year, among all schools for use in assisting teachers with costs associated with taking classes sponsored by the Institute for School Improvement.
 These have generally been classes which utilize the OBE philosophy.
 Even though the allocation of funds to individual schools has been limited, a large number of teachers have taken several of these classes each year, however, there has not been a concerted formalized application of the training District-wide.

 3.5.3.
 Another major project to implement one of the elements of OBE during the past few years has been the development and alignment of the curriculum within the District.
 A planned course statement, which includes standards and objectives, has been developed for each course.
 In addition to the standards and objectives, an assessment dimension consisting of a randomly generated test has been developed to accompany each Planned Course Statement.